msunde137/Noise-Tools/README.md

 ## Install instructions

-- In unity open the package manager (Window -> Package Manager)
+- In Unity, open the package manager (Window -> Package Manager)
 - Click the "+" icon, and select "Add package from git URL..."
 - Paste the .git link to this repository:
 [https://github.com/msunde137/noise-tools.git](https://github.com/msunde137/noise-tools.git)